 No. Question Respondent Comment Office of the AUASB Commentary Deloitte We would be supportive of the AUASB issuing guidance in the following areas: 1.
 Mandatory climate-related financial disclosure: Given the significant impact on corporate reporting in Australia that is expected from the issuance of mandatory climate-related financial disclosures by Treasury, in conjunction with AASB, including Exposure Draft ED SR1 Australian Sustainability Reporting Standards - Disclosure of Climate-related Financial Information ("ED SR1"), we would be supportive of the AUASB developing specific guidance on applying ISSA 5000 in the context of this framework, to enable consistent application of ISSA 5000 and reporting to users.
 Specifically, guidance regarding the timing of adoption of ISSA 5000 would be helpful.
 Acknowledging that the release of ED SR1 and ISSA 5000 in Australia are still to be finalised, there may not be alignment in the effective dates of the proposed reporting legislation and the assurance standard, with the first wave of assurance being provided in accordance with ASAE 3000 if ISSA 5000 is not ready to be applied.
 This may result in duplication of effort required in developing assurance methodologies, training staff and educating users in both ASAE 3000 and ISSA 5000 assurance standards for SR1 reporting.
-Specifically, we note: If ISSA 5000 is not released in time for the first year of mandatory reporting under ED SR1, but is not yet effective, guidance on whether ISSA 5000 is expected to be early adopted.
-If ISSA 5000 is not released in time for the first year of mandatory reporting under ED SR1, guidance for transition from ISAE 3000 to ISSA 5000 will be needed, Included under "Implementation Guidance and Education Materials" theme in this Paper.
+Specifically, we note: • If ISSA 5000 is issued prior to the first year of mandatory reporting under ED SR1, but is not yet effective, guidance on whether ISSA 5000 is expected to be early adopted. • If ISSA 5000 is not released in time for the first year of mandatory reporting under Included under "Implementation Guidance and Education Materials" theme in this Paper.
+ED SR1, guidance for transition from ISAE 3000 to ISSA 5000 will be needed,